CallMeFlanby/CallMeFlanby/README.md

 - Living in 🇩🇪
 - Fluent in 🇵🇹 🇩🇪 🇬🇧 🇪🇸
 - 😄 Pronouns: all
-- 🌱 I’m currently doing an apprenticeship in the IT branch (software developer)
+- 🌱 Computer science expert in software development
 - 💬 Ask me about everything you want